2023 Best Value Trade School Schools in Rhode Island

 Learn more about these excellent schools below:

-Our 2023 rankings named Community College of Rhode Island the best value school in Rhode Island for trade school students working on their degree.
-Community College of Rhode Island is a fairly large public school located in Warwick, Rhode Island that handed out 2,161 degrees in 2021-2022.
+Our analysis found Community College of Rhode Island to be the best value school for trade school students in Rhode Island.
+CCRI is a fairly large public school situated in Warwick, Rhode Island.
+It awarded 2,161 degrees in 2021-2022.

-Out-of-state tuition fees for undergraduate students at CCRI are $13,552 per year.
+The average tuition and fees for an out-of-state undergraduate students at CCRI are $13,552 a year.

-CCRI also took the #2 spot in our Best Trade Schools in Rhode Island rankings.
+CCRI did well in our overall quality rankings, too.
+It placed #2 on our Best Trade Schools in Rhode Island list.

 URI also made our Best Trade Schools in Rhode Island list, coming in at #4.

-The average tuition and fees for an out-of-state undergraduate students at RIC are $26,499 a year.
+The average tuition and fees for an out-of-state undergraduate students at New England Tech are $33,900 a year.

-New England Tech also made our Best Trade Schools in Rhode Island list, coming in at #1.
+New England Tech not only placed well in our value ranking, but it is also #1 on our Best Trade Schools in Rhode Island list.

 Out-of-state tuition fees for undergraduate students at JWU Providence are $38,096 per year.